keboola/connection-docs/storage/tables/index.md

 |John|$340000|
 |Annie|$500|

 The order of rows in the imported file is not important and is not kept.
+That means that from each of the duplicate rows a randomly selected one is kept and all others are discarded.
 In our example, the rows `John,$340` and `Darla,$60000` were discarded.

 With a primary key defined on **multiple columns**, the combination of their values is unique.